 For these loans, the intervention of the Guarantee Fund is granted automatically, free of charge and without evaluation.
-The Bank can disburse the loan guaranteed by the Fund, subject to formal verification of the fulfilment of the requirements, without waiting for the final outcome of the investigation by the fund manager.
+The Bank can disburse the loan guaranteed by the Fund, subject to formal verification that requirements are fulfilled, without waiting for the final outcome of the investigation by the Fund manager.

-- The fee for not finalising the financial transactions is not due;
+- No fee is due for not finalising the financial transactions;

-- Repeal of the limitations to the operations of the direct guarantee existing in some Regions (Tuscany, Friuli Venezia Giulia, Marche, Abruzzo).
+- Repeal of the limits to the operations of the direct guarantee existing in some Regions (Tuscany, Friuli Venezia Giulia, Marche, Abruzzo).

-In light of the changes introduced by the Liquidity Decree on the operations of the Guarantee Fund in force until 31 December 2020, Banca Ifis proposes the following finance transactions supported by the guarantee of the Guarantee Fund.
+In light of the changes introduced by the Liquidity Decree on the operations of the Guarantee Fund, as extended by Budget Law 2021 until 30 June 2021, Banca Ifis proposes the following loan transactions supported by the guarantee of the Guarantee Fund.